 Punic and Roman Ruins

-The Punic remains of the ancient Sulki are all very close to the modern Sant’Antioco; what can still be seen and visited, however, is limited to the necropolis (which was used during Roman times as well and later turned into catacombs) and the Tophet (children’s cemetery).
+The Punic remains of the ancient Sulky are all very close to the modern Sant’Antioco.
+What can still be seen and visited, however, is limited to the necropolis (which was used during Roman times as well and later turned into catacombs: more about it below) and the Tophet (children’s cemetery).

 It is known there were several beautiful mosaics which have been disassembled to decorate other places, and given the importance of Sulci during the Roman eras, we can assume it was a big, developed city, probably resembling its sisters Nora and Tharros.